cleverhans-lab/cleverhans/examples/adversarial_asr/README.md

 cd lingvo
 git checkout icml
 ```
 Then we need to compile the lingvo system.
-The easiest way is to build [Lingvo system](https://github.com/tensorflow/lingvo) is to use the docker.
+The easiest way to build [Lingvo system](https://github.com/tensorflow/lingvo) is to use the docker.

 ```bash
 cd ..